cs2103aug2015-w10-3j/main/Developer Guide.md

 # Testing

-JUnit is used to perform unit tests on the UI, Logic, Parser, and Storage components.
-Every method is unit tested to ensure everything works as intended.
+JUnit is used to perform unit tests on all the major commands in Todoer (add, delete, done, update etc.) to ensure everything works as intended.

+Run TestTodoer.java in Eclipse IDE to test Todoer.

 # Future Development